Section 2: Teaching to recognize Uncertainty - Page

 First they watch and report their detection of vehicles in one direction until that assessment is complete, then they will turn and do the same for traffic coming from the other direction (strategies to glance efficiently from one side to the other to make sure it is clear in both directions will be covered in Section 4 -- for now, you are just assessing the situation in each direction, one at a time).

-3. TIME THE DETECTION-TO-ARRIVAL OF A VEHICLE:
+3. TIME THE DETECTION-TO-ARRIVAL ("warning time") OF A VEHICLE:

 Start a stopwatch when the students first suspect that they hear/(see) something that might be an approaching vehicle.